antmicro/rowhammer-tester/docs/source/general.md

 ## Local documentation build

-The gateware part of the documentation is auto-generated from source files.
+The digital design part of the documentation is auto-generated from source files.
 Other files are static and are located in the `doc/` directory.
 To build the documentation, enter: